semyonich/ConcertAgency/README.md

 - Java (Service layer)
 - Spring MVC (Controllers layer)
 - Spring Security (Authentication/Authorization)<br>

 All data is transferred as JSON.
+Every User can have multiple Roles

 ## Available endpoints, their description and Role access
 - /register<br> New User registration endpoint<br>